John Blair (historian): Early life and education

 Blair was born on 4 March 1955 in Woking, Surrey, England.
 His father was Claude Blair, a museum curator and "one of the foremost authorities on historic European metalwork, especially arms and armour", and his mother was Joan Mary Greville Blair (née Drinkwater).

 Blair was educated at St John's School, Leatherhead, a private school in Leatherhead, Surrey.
 He then studied at Brasenose College, Oxford, graduating with a first-class Bachelor of Arts (BA) degree in 1976.
 He remained at Brasenose College to undertake postgraduate research and completed his Doctor of Philosophy (DPhil) degree in 1983.
 His doctoral thesis was titled Landholding, Church and Settlement in Surrey before 1300: this subsequently became the basis of his first book, Early Medieval Surrey (1991).

 Academic career

 During his doctoral research, Blair was a Junior Research Fellow at Brasenose College, Oxford.
 In 1981, he was elected a Fellow of The Queen's College, Oxford.
 Since then, he has been a praelector and tutor in history at the college.
 On 1 October 2006, he was awarded a Title of Distinction by the University of Oxford as Professor of Medieval History and Archaeology.
 He retired in October 2020 and was made an emeritus fellow of The Queen's College.

 Blair gave the 2013 Ford Lectures at the University of Oxford.
-The lecture series was tiled "Building the Anglo-Saxon Landscape".
+The lecture series was titled "Building the Anglo-Saxon Landscape".

 On 5 May 1983, Blair was elected Fellow of the Society of Antiquaries of London (FSA).
 He was elected Fellow of the British Academy (FBA) in 2008.